jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

             if eager then return 'ok' end
             if errmsg then return errmsg end
             slr.perl_pos = slr.perl_pos + 1
-            if slr.trace_terminals > 0 then
-               return 'trace'
-            end
         end
         error('Unexpected fall through in l0_read()')
     end